nmwsharp/polyscope-docs/cpp/source/structures/volume_mesh/basics.md

 ### Slice planes

-[Slice planes]([[url.prefix]]/features/slice_planes) are particularly useful for inspecting the internal stucture of a volume mesh, as shown in the demo video at the top.
+[Slice planes]([[url.prefix]]/features/slice_planes) are particularly useful for inspecting the internal structure of a volume mesh, as shown in the demo video at the top.
 Slice planes can be manipulated programmatically or manually in the GUI; see the slice plane documentation for more details.

+Slice planes have [special functionality]([[url.prefix]]/features/slice_planes/#inspecting-volume-meshes) for volume mesh vertex values---they can _inspect_ quantities on volume meshes and render them on the interior of the volume.
+See the slice plane documentation for details.

 ### Options